idle-meerkat/sdevwiki-fork/Link-Layer-Discovery-Protocol-(LLDP).md

 The mandatory and optional TLV information is enabled automatically by the agent and cannot be disabled or enabled separately.

 ## IEEE 802.1/ IEEE 802.3 Organizationally Specific TLV
 This information is not supported by the agent.
-However, the this TLV information can be provided statically via custom TLV configuration manually.
+However, TLV information can be provided statically via custom TLV configuration manually.
 For example:

 * IEEE 802.1
 `lldpcli configure lldp custom-tlv oui 00,80,c2 subtype 1 oui-info 56,78,9,0,90,78,54`